Lobera (sword)

 The sword Lobera (la espada lobera, literally: "the wolf-slaying sword") was the symbol of power used by Saint Ferdinand III of Castile, instead of the more traditional rod, and so the king will be depicted with orb and sword in hand.

 History

 Lobera was the sword of Saint Ferdinand III, King of Castile from 1217 and King of León from 1230, He finished the work done by his maternal grandfather Alfonso VIII of Castile and consolidated the Reconquista.
 In 1231, he permanently united Castile and León.
 He was considered an exemplary knight in his time.
 Pope Innocent IV named him "invincible champion of Jesus Christ".
+The sword along with Ferdinand's orb and Ferdinand himself are depicted on the crest badge of Sevilla Fútbol Club.

 Etymology

 Lobera is a Spanish word meaning wolf huntress.